 Having an eclectic career, she has worked within the pharmaceutical industry, completed an MSc in Occupational Psychology and worked within change management for the NHS.

-After a break to bring up family she returned to mental health volunteering at CornerHouse and has been working here since 2012 developing and running the Woking Depression Support Groups and Mindfulness Drop-Ins.
+After a break to bring up family she returned to mental health volunteering at CornerHouse and has been working here since 2012 developing and running a Woking Depression Support Group and Mindfulness Drop-Ins.
 She recently trained at Bangor University to run Mindfulness MBSR/MBCT courses and is an active member of the Surrey Mindfulness Network Group.

 Outside work, you may have seen her treading the boards within local amateur dramatic societies.
 She also love country walks, gardening and house development projects.

 Tasha is the Walking for Health Co-ordinator and holds numerous weekly walks across Woking and Runnymede.
 She is also a Support Worker and runs a Wellbeing group in Egham and the Young Person’s support group at CornerHouse.

 Jane is a Support Worker running Wellbeing Groups and the Postnatal Depression Support Group.
 She has always been interested in Mental Health and wanted to work in a field where she could make a difference to a person’s wellbeing.

 Jane has three children and has devoted her time to bringing them up whilst working in childcare.
 Once they were older she retrained as a counsellor, specialising in Cognitive Behavioural Therapy.
 Whilst training, she applied to be a volunteer within the CornerHouse ‘Next Steps’ service facilitating the Depression Support groups.
 During this time, a vacancy became available which she applied for and was thrilled to be offered the job.